 Noodle salad with peas, gherkins and a creamy dressing, this is one of the most popular salads brought and eaten at a grill party in our region, in Germany.

 And not to forget the baloney, if that is the right translation for the typical German Fleischwurst.
 I suppose it is, there was even a picture of the thing in the translator, but although I knew that baloney was some kind of lunch meat, I never knew exactly what that was.
-Any native English speakers, who are experienced with German products, feel free to illuminate me in this matter.
+Any native English speakers, who has experience with German products, feel free to illuminate me in this matter.

 So I know the word, I definitely heard it before, but I haven’t heard in more than 15 years probably.
 You see, I started learning English by watching a lot of American films and series in Romanian television as a child.
 Thank God, they don’t synchronize the films there, the way they do that in Germany.
 There are only subtitles in Romania, so one is able to start learning some English, without even meaning to, at a very early age.
 So I will forever associate baloney with policemen eating white bread-baloney sandwiches in some old American series from the 80’s. 🙂